ember-learn/cli-guides/guides/appendix/common-issues.md

-Node.js on Cygwin is no longer supported [more details](https://github.com/nodejs/node/wiki/Installation#building-on-cygwin) Rather then using Cygwin, we recommend running Ember CLI natively on windows, or via the new [Windows Subsystem Linux](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide).
+Node.js on Cygwin is no longer supported [more details](https://github.com/nodejs/node/wiki/Installation#building-on-cygwin) Rather then using Cygwin, we recommend running ember-cli natively on windows, or via the new [Windows Subsystem Linux](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide).